euberdeveloper/mediawiki-history-dumps-scraper/README.md

     `pipenv run start`
 5. The api are now listening at `http://localhost:3000` (note that for the production you need to specify a `PORT` env var)

+### With docker

+You can build on yourown the docker image by using the Dockerfile in the repository.

+Alternatively, you can pull the image from the dockerhub repo `euberdeveloper/mhdscraper-python`.

+Note that the `PORT` env var is mandatory.
 ## API

 ### /origin